satnam6502/satnam6502.github.io/_posts/1998-02-21-postcard-from-the-valley.md

 ---
 layout: personal
-title:  "21 February 1998.
-Postcard From The Valley"
+title: "Postcard From The Valley.
+21 February 1998."
 description: "A letter I wrote about my move to Silicon Valley in 1998"
 image: "images/googleplex.jpg"
 permalink: /valley-postcard/